The blank screen. The huge list of content to create. The intense desire to hide under the duvet.

 Chances are, you’ve already got too much on your plate.
 So while you’re building your “no” muscles, try the following:

 - Ask for extra time with guest posts or client projects (especially if the scope has increased beyond what was initially discussed – this gives you a good excuse).
 You definitely shouldn’t make a habit of doing this, but it’s better to be up-front and renegotiate a deadline rather than miss it entirely.

 - Cut down on how much you write for your own blog or newsletter.
 You could either do this by posting and emailing less frequently, or by writing shorter pieces.
 If you’ve never asked your readers how often they want to hear from you, find out: by blogging daily when they want two posts per week, you may well be losing readers as well as clogging up your writing time.

 - Reuse old material.
 This could be as simple as linking to posts from your archive, or it could mean dusting off an old post, updating it, and republishing it.
-If you’ve been blogging for a while, many of your readers probably have never read some of your early posts.
+If you started a blog a while back, many of your readers probably have never read some of your early posts.

 Saying “no” can be really tough, especially if you’re worried about missing out on a potentially great opportunity, or if you’re anxious not to offend anyone.